kayceesrk/Quelea/_posts/2015-02-11-bank-account-test.markdown

 The experiment can now be repeated varying the number of client threads (`--numThreads`) from 2 to 8.
-Screenshots capturing sample runs for `--numThreads 4` are shown below:
+Screenshots capturing measurements for sample runs when `--numThreads` is 4 are shown below:

 ##### EC